What to know about buying a car for your teenager

 - Vehicle type.
 If you have determined you want your teen to drive a sedan instead of a sports car, let them know upfront.

-- Responsibilities of owning a vehicle.
-This includes vehicle maintenance and keeping track of important documentation.
+- Responsibilities for owning a vehicle.
+Let your teen know what you expect them to take care of, from vehicle maintenance to keeping track of important documentation.

 This conversation doesn’t need to be a lecture.
-It should instead be a dialogue outlining the responsibilities of owning and operating a vehicle.
+Focus on having a dialogue outlining the responsibilities of owning and operating a vehicle.

 2. Invest in driving school